ruzcmc/ClickbaitIndo-textclassifier/README.md

 update 2/2/21: Wildan Gunawan contributes to deploy the model and developed the API.
 Kudos to him.

 update: The details regarding using this model as a web app is inside the API folder (with its respective readme).
 You are free to use and modify the model for academic purposes only

+update: The app is now accessible through our [GH-Page](https://ruzcmc.github.io/ClickbaitIndo-textclassifier)